jpdjere/machine-learning-specialization/Course 2 - Advanced Learning Algorithms/Week 3 - Part 2 - Bias and variance.md

 If we suspect that our algorithm has a lot of features that are not actually relevant or helpful to predicting housing price, or if we suspect that we had even somewhat redundant features, then eliminating or reducing the number of features will help reduce the flexibility of our algorithm to overfit the data.
 This is a tactic that will help we to fix high variance.
 Conversing, getting additional features, that's just adding additional features is the opposite of going to a smaller set of features.

 This will help we to fix a high bias problem.
-As a concrete example, if we're trying to predict the price of the house just based on the size, but it turns out that the price of house also really depends on the number of bedrooms and on the number of floors and on the age of the house, then the algorithm will never do that well unless we add in those additional features.
+As a concrete example, if we're trying to predict the price of the house just based on the size, but  that the price of house also really depends on the number of bedrooms and on the number of floors and on the age of the house, then the algorithm will never do that well unless we add in those additional features.
 That's a high bias problem because we just can't do that well on the training set when only the size, is only when we tell the algorithm how many bedrooms are there, how many floors are there?

 What's the age of the house that it finally has enough information to even do better on the training set.
 Adding additional features is a way to fix a high bias problem.
 Adding polynomial features is a little bit like adding additional features.